CameronAuler/CameronAuler/README.md

 Hello, welcome to my Github.
-I develop cybersecurity tools and security oriented software.
+I am a front-end developer and UI/EX designer with a background in cybersecurity and security oriented software.
 All of the projects listed below are active and I am constantly working on them.
-While all of my projects currently utilize Python, I plan on expanding my pool of languages.

 ## Current Projects
 | Project | Description | Status |